 Lone Star Ballet Bringing History Front and Center with Alamo Show

-AMARILLO - The Alamo will be remembered as the lone star ballet prepares to bring the story to their stage.
+AMARILLO, Texas (KAMR/KCIT) - The Alamo will be remembered as the Lone Star Ballet prepares to bring the story to their stage.

 "This is a historic show, everyone knows the- Alamo worldwide.
 The Alamo is a symbol of courage, sacrifice and a fight for freedom," said King Hill with Lone Star Ballet.